payracash/payra-sdk-php/README.md

 **Note:** The free plan allows 1,500 requests per month, which is sufficient for most stores.
 Exchange rates on this plan are updated every 24 hours, so with caching, it’s more than enough.
 Paid plans offer faster update intervals.

----

 ## Security Notice

 Never expose your private key in frontend or client-side code.
 This SDK is  **server-side only**  and must be used securely on your backend.
 Never use it in frontend or browser environments.

-Also, never commit your  `.env`  file to version control.
+Also, never commit your  (`.env`)  file to version control.

----

 ## Project